 On View: Egypt Reborn: Art for Eternity, Egyptian Orientation Gallery, 3rd Floor

-The court of Amunhotep III showed great interest in Egypt's past.
-This fragment comes from a cosmetic palette made just before or during Dynasty 1.
+The court of Amunhotep III showed great interest in Egypt’s past.
+This fragment comes from a cosmetic palette made just before or during the First Dynasty.
 The figure of a servant on one side was part of the original carving.
-Fourteen centuries later, the palette was recarved with images of Amunhotep III and Queen Tiye.
+Fourteen centuries later, the palette was recarved with images of Amunhotep III and Queen Tiye (see illustration).
 The bent elbow and arm on the reverse match images from a larger fragment in Cairo.

 ca. 3200-2800 B.C.E.